marmelab/react-admin/docs/Features.md

 ## Roles & Permissions

+It's the server's responsibility to check that an action is allowed for a given user, and to filter the content based on user permissions.
+But roles and permissions are also a client-side concern, because you want to hide or disable actions based on the user's role.
+For example, you may not want to show a "Delete" button for users who don't have the `admin` role.

-You can easily secure a react-admin app to restrict access to authenticated users, and to **enable or disable actions based on the user's role**.
-This uses the same adapter approach as for the `dataProvider`, which means you can use any authentication backend you want.
+React-admin lets you **customize the user interface based on a simple set of rules**, and to define the permissions for each role in a centralized place.
+Whether you need to have custom pages for specific roles, or to change the props of a component based on the user's role, react-admin lets you do it.
+This feature uses the same adapter approach as for the `dataProvider`, which means you can use any authentication backend you want.

 <video controls="controls" style="max-width: 100%">
     <source src="./img/ra-rbac.mp4" type="video/mp4" />